energietransitie/needforheat-p1-reader-firmware/docs/manuals/faq/languages/en-US.md

 Every 10 minutes, the smart meter module registers via the P1 port of your smart electricity meter:

 - meter readings of your gas meter;
-- meter readings of your electricity meter.
+- meter readings of your electricity meter;
+- DSMR version and type of your electricity meter.

 ## 2. How can I install the device?